Jagadishpediredla/savery-/src/README.md

-# 1️⃣ FinanceFlow v1.0.0
+# 1️⃣ Savvy Saver v1.0.0

 ## 2️⃣ Overall Objective
-FinanceFlow is a modern, responsive personal finance tracker designed to provide users with a clear and insightful overview of their financial health.
+Savvy Saver is a modern, responsive personal finance tracker designed to provide users with a clear and insightful overview of their financial health.
 It helps users manage their money by summarizing accounts, tracking spending trends, visualizing data through interactive charts, and offering personalized insights via an integrated AI assistant.

 ---

 ## 3️⃣ Feature List

--   **Dashboard**: Summarizes total balance and balances for individual account types.
-Features a spending trend area chart and a balance overview pie chart.
-Displays a list of recent transactions.
+-   **Dashboard**: A comprehensive overview of the user's financial status.
+It summarizes total balance and balances for individual account types (Needs, Wants, Savings, Investments).
+Features a main spending trend area chart, a balance overview pie chart, a list of recent transactions, a chart for top spending categories, a "Magic Calendar" for drilling down into daily transactions, and an overview of financial goals.
--   **Account Detail Pages (Needs, Wants, Savings)**: Each account page provides a dedicated view with a category breakdown pie chart, a spending trend line chart, and a filterable list of transactions for that specific account.
+-   **Account Detail Pages (Needs, Wants, Savings)**: Each account page provides a dedicated view with a category breakdown pie chart, a spending trend line chart, and a filterable list of all transactions for that specific account.
 -   **Investments Page**: Tracks investment goals and portfolio allocation.
-Includes transaction history, goal progress bars, and a portfolio allocation tool with sliders and a live-updating pie chart.
+Includes transaction history, goal progress bars, an investment growth chart, and a portfolio allocation tool with sliders and a live-updating pie chart.
 -   **Visualizer AI**: A chat-based assistant that can answer questions about finances, generate charts, and provide summaries.
 The interface features a welcome card to guide new users.
 -   **Settings Page**: Allows users to set their monthly salary and define their budget by allocating percentages to Needs, Wants, and Investments.
 The Savings percentage is calculated automatically, and the allocation is visualized with a live pie chart.
+Includes data management tools to seed or clear the database.
--   **Add Transaction Modal**: A floating action button opens a sleek, multi-step modal for adding new transactions with fields for type, amount, date, account, category, and notes.
+-   **Add Transaction Modal**: A floating action button (and a button in the sidebar) opens a sleek, multi-step modal for adding new transactions with fields for type, amount, date, account, category, and notes.

 ---